javierasping/sentinel/content/posts/docker/taller3/taller3_docker.en.md

 ```

 3. Run the docker command that creates the new image.
-The image should be called / my _ server _ web: v1.
+The image should be called my_server_web:v1.

 ```bash
 javiercruces@docker:~/taller3$ docker build -t javiersaping/mi_servidor_web:v1 .